andersbc/andersbc.github.io/_javascript/vanilla_promises.md

 Note: this page is about the classical javascript use of promises and not the newer ```async await```,  etc.

-## introduction - what is a promise?
+## Introduction - what is a promise?

 Execution of code in js is synchronous, meaning that code execution proceeds in consecutive order, and that the execution process will halt ('block') until an operation has finished, before it goes to the next operation.